 How often you check really depends on your situation, including the types of medicine you take, the level of control you are aiming for, and your economic situation.
 Since test strips can be expensive, even checking the four times a day generally recommended for people using insulin (before each meal and at bedtime) may be beyond your means if you don’t have insurance or have a low income.

-In some cases, such as that of people with Type 2 diabetes who control the condition with diet and exercise, blood glucose monitoring may be recommended just one time a day—one day before breakfast, the next day before lunch, the next before dinner, and the next at bedtime, says dietitian and diabetes educator Dana Armstrong, the program director of the Diabetes Care Center in Salinas, California.
+In some cases, such as that of people with Type 2 diabetes who control the condition with diet and exercise, blood glucose monitoring may be recommended just one time a day — one day before breakfast, the next day before lunch, the next before dinner, and the next at bedtime, says dietitian and diabetes educator Dana Armstrong, former program director of the Diabetes Care Center in Salinas, California.
 People with Type 1 diabetes, however, need to check more often, “and this is a tough go without insurance,” she says.

 In any case, ask your doctor or educator if he can give you a sample meter and some test strips to start you off.
 “I don’t think those are unfair things to ask for,” Armstrong says.
 You can also shop around for an economical store-brand meter that takes less expensive strips.
 Look for those at places such as Wal-Mart or Walgreens.
 There is also a brand of strips called the Sidekick Testing System that consists of a vial of 50 test strips with a meter built into the cap.